• Home

 Disney CEO Bob Iger’s 2025 compensation rose 11.5% to $45.8 million, placing him just behind Solomon and ahead of Dimon, according to a filing with the SEC.
 While Iger still received a double-digit percentage pay increase, his pay previously jumped about 30% between 2023 and 2024, according to the filing.

 Iger’s pay consisted of a $1 million base salary, with variable compensation accounting for most of his massive paycheck.
-His stock awards tied to performance accounted for about $21 million while option awards were $14 million.
+His stock awards tied to performance accounted for about $21 million, while option awards were $14 million.
 A non-equity incentive plan worth $7.25 million comprised the rest of his variable compensation.
 Iger also received $2.6 million in “other compensation,” which, among other things, included Iger’s personal air travel on the corporate jet, as well as security costs.

 Starbucks CEO’s pay drop

-After securing one of the largest pay packages in corporate America following his jump to Starbucks after serving as CEO of Chipotle, Niccol’s compensation fell back to Earth in 2025.
+After securing one of the largest pay packages in corporate America following his jump to Starbucks after serving as CEO of Chipotle, Niccol’s compensation fell back to earth in 2025.

 Niccol earned about $31 million in 2025, down from $96 million in 2024, when the company granted him a large stock award of more than $90 million as part of the package to lure him into the job.

-Niccol’s $31 million compensation was comprised of a $1.6 million base salary, along with a $5 million bonus, $19.8 million in stock awards, $1.9 million from a non-equity incentive plan, and $2.5 million from “other compensation,” which among other items included $371,536 worth of “housing expenses” and $1.14 million in security expenses for Niccol, according to a filing with the SEC.
+Niccol’s $31 million compensation comprised a $1.6 million base salary, along with a $5 million bonus, $19.8 million in stock awards, $1.9 million from a non-equity incentive plan, and $2.5 million from “other compensation,” which among other items included $371,536 worth of “housing expenses” and $1.14 million in security expenses for Niccol, according to a filing with the SEC.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.